 Educating tomorrow’s generation about sustainability issues is an obvious step, yet surprisingly is often overlooked.
 The Higher Education Partnership for Sustainability Programme (HEPS) was set up to establish a pioneering partnership group of higher education institutions leading the sustainable development agenda.
 Eighteen universities and higher education colleges representing all the regions participated, and Forum managed and developed the initiative on behalf of the partnership.
 The HEPS was lauded by Charles Clarke MP, the then Secretary of State for Education, as an “extremely fruitful collaboration” that focused on practical tools and guidance and would “engage the hearts and minds of others”.

 Similarly, Tomorrow Makers (previously known as ‘Engineers of the 21st Century’) was established with the support of government and the participation of 14 leading companies to work with younger engineers and their employers to raise awareness of the key role they could play in tackling sustainability problems.
 Established in 1998, the programme has had a long history working in collaboration with many major companies and organisations delivering both shared sustainability solutions and a unique learning opportunity for tomorrow’s leaders.

 Spreading the good news

-Our award-winning Green Futures magazine continues to lead the debate on environmental solutions and sustainable futures, while our widely-respected Masters course in Leadership for Sustainable Development is still delivering the sustainability leaders of the future.
+Our award-winning Green Futures magazine led the debate on environmental solutions and sustainable futures, while our widely-respected Masters course in Leadership for Sustainable Development is still delivering the sustainability leaders of the future.
 Previous alumni include the co-founders of Futerra (Solitaire Townsend and Ed Gillespie), Steven Hale (a director at Oxfam international), Matthew Gorman (sustainability director for Heathrow Airport) and Philip Douglas, Head of Energy Efficiency Strategy at DECC, the UK Government Department focused on energy and climate change.